-Collaboration with neighbouring Associations continued and the Management Committees of Forth, Rural Stirling and Ochil View Housing Associations agreed to establish Strath For Housing Alliance.
-This is a non constituted collaboration through which the three organisations are progressing closer working relationships and seeking to identify service improvements an/or economies of operation which can be achieved without losing local autonomy.
+Collaboration with Rural Stirling and Ochil View Housing Associations continues via the Strath For Housing Alliance.
+This is a non constituted collaboration through which the three organisations are progressing closer working relationships and seeking to identify service improvements and/or economies of operation which can be achieved without losing local autonomy.
+Specific collaborations throughout the year included the joint commissioning of a Tenant Satisfaction Survey and Conference, joint commissioning of a Design Guide and extensive sharing of benchmarking and performance information.

 External consultants continue to be utilized as required, to provide specialist advice and assistance to the Management Committee.
-During the year Senior Legal Counsel continued to assist with a litigation action against previous advisors and the Association is currently pursuing an action..